swiftlang/swift/userdocs/diagnostics/Actors-can't-conform-to-global-actor-protocols.md

 }
 ```

-Alternatively, you can move the global actor isolation annotation from the protocol requirement as a whole to individual methods, and have the conformance use the same isolation for those methods:
+Alternatively, you can move the global actor isolation annotation to individual protocol requirements, and have the implementation use the same isolation for those methods:
 ```swift
 protocol SampleProtocol {
     @MainActor func foo()